 Why do we celebrate Juneteenth, and how do we celebrate?
-It’s a question I was asked by a friend when I mentioned that we celebrate and have been celebrating Juneteenth every year for the past five years.
+It’s a question I was asked by a friend when I mentioned that we celebrate Juneteenth and have been celebrating Juneteenth every year for the past five years.

 So what is significant about Juneteenth?

-Well, Juneteenth marks and honors the active end of slavery here in the United States, and is a pivotal time in American history.
-Yet it goes by year after year generally unknown and widely unappreciated.
+Well, Juneteenth marks and honors the active end of slavery here in the United States and is a pivotal time in American history.
+Yet it goes by year after year, generally unknown and widely unappreciated.

-Although the Civil War ended two weeks earlier on June 2nd, 1865, and the Emancipation Proclamation went into effect in January 1863 – it wasn’t until June 19th, 1865 that General Granger’s order of legal emancipation reached even the rural areas.
+Although the Civil War ended two weeks earlier, on June 2nd, 1865, and the Emancipation Proclamation went into effect in January 1863, it wasn’t until June 19th, 1865, that General Granger’s order of legal emancipation reached even the rural areas.
 African Americans were finally able to receive a complete legal release from slavery.
 For many, it was also their first glimpse of freedom.
-Thus June 19th was selected to celebrate the actual end of slavery.
+Thus, June 19th was selected to celebrate the actual end of slavery.

 However, even though all African Americans were freed on June 19th, 1865, we still continue to face hardships, injustices, and many obstacles even today in our communities.
 But for us, Juneteenth marks a day of promise.

 So how can we, as black Americans, celebrate this day?
-Last year, we shared how you can celebrate black history month all year long, and they are valid with celebrating Juneteenth as well.
+Last year, we shared how you can celebrate black history month all year long, and they are valid for celebrating Juneteenth as well.
 But here are a few more ways you can also celebrate Juneteenth with your family.

-- Sing Songs of Freedom
+1. Sing Songs of Freedom

-- Read Books by Prominent Black Authors
+2. Read Books by Prominent Black Authors

-Many African-American authors have made a mark on the literary world, many of whom have won awards for their work.
+Many African American authors have made a mark on the literary world, many of whom have won awards for their work.
 Juneteenth is a great day to honor the contributions of these great artists, such as Ralph Ellison, James Baldwin, Maya Angelou, and countless others.
 Reading their works is a great way to celebrate the holiday.
 You can check out some of their works in one of my most recent posts on black literary classics you should own.
 You can also take a look at Juneteenth books you should read, and Madison has some great recommendations on Juneteenth books for kids.

 When it comes to holidays, you can’t forget the food.
 And just as the 4th of July means lots of BBQs, so should Juneteenth.
 What is a holiday without a good ole BBQ?
 The weather in June is also usually sunny, which makes it perfect for a cookout.
-Cook your favorite foods, and introduce some new ones as well that have a historical significance for this day.
+Cook your favorite foods and introduce some new ones as well that have historical significance for this day.
 Foods such as fried chicken, collard greens, black-eyed peas, and okra, and don’t forget the watermelon and red soda water.

-- Watch Movies Together
+4. Watch Movies Together

-- Join a Parade or Protest
+5. Join a Parade or Protest

 Many US cities host Juneteenth parades.
-Due to the pandemic this year, things may be different than years gone by.
+Due to the pandemic this year, things may be different than in years gone by.
 However, this is an excellent time to get together with the community and remember this important day in American history.
 Parades this year may be in the form of Black Lives Matter protests, and that’s ok too.
-Showing your support for the Black Lives Matter movement, and debunking racism are essentially what’s needed at this moment.
+Showing your support for the Black Lives Matter movement and debunking racism are essentially what’s needed at this moment.